ZILtoid1991/pixelperfectengine/README.md

 arkark3).
 There's also a semi transparent text-layer displaying the framerate and collision information.
 This all can be controlled from the keyboard.

+### test1

+Audio testcase.
+Tests audio initialization and plugins.
+Can play music by including an plugin-configuration file and MIDI files.
+Due to lack of MIDI 2.0 compatible file formats, it only plays MIDI 1.0 files.

+### test2

+Map format testcase.
+Tests most functionality of the Extendible Map Format (XMF).
+Can load any XMP files.

 ### wallbreaker

 Arkanoid-clone game.
 Currently under development.

+### Windowmaker for Concrete/PPE

+Window layout editor with code generation features.

 # Features